 - High ECP concentrations lead to a sharp upsurge in concentration of calcium ions inside the neuron/astrocyte.

-The statement of the change in the intracellular balance of ions is especially important in the context of discussing the spasms of the cerebral vessels.
+The statement about the change in the intracellular balance of ions is especially important in the context of discussing the spasms of the cerebral vessels.

 The described direct neurotoxic influence of ECP does not fully explain the symptoms observed by the author.
-According to the author’s observations, the main role in neurological disorders may be played exactly by the spasms of cerebral vessels which, in turn, are also connected with an increased ECP level.
-Surely, the author has no means to investigate comprehensively the EСP impact on the vessels, but several mechanisms are likely to be involved here:
+According to the author’s observations, the main role in neurological disorders may be played exactly by the spasms of cerebral vessels which, in turn, may be also connected with an increased ECP level.
+Of course, the author has no means to investigate comprehensively the EСP impact on the vessels, but several mechanisms are likely to be involved here:

-- Change in permeability of cell membranes and disruption of key ions homeostasis (including Ca2+, which plays a key role in mediator emission) in vegetative neurons, which increases their excitability and leads to an uncontrolled discharge of the mediator, noradrenaline, which has a strong vasoconstrictive effect.
+- Change in permeability of cell membrane and disruption of key ions homeostasis (including Ca2+, which plays a key role in neurotransmitter emission) in vegetative neurons, which increases their excitability and leads to a local uncontrolled discharge of the neurotransmitter — noradrenaline, which has a strong vasoconstrictive effect.

-This version matches the cervical nerves syndrome in the best way, that is, increased ECP level makes cervical nerves more excitable and leads to a discharge of vasoconstrictors as a result of even a slight influence on the cervical spine.
+This version matches the «cervical nerves syndrome» in the best way, that is, the increased ECP level makes cervical nerves more excitable and leads to a discharge of vasoconstrictors in the issue of even a slight impact on the cervical spine.

 This version describes well the author’s personal observations, according to which the probability of spasm depends on the current ECP level.
 With normal ECP level spasm practically does not occur (regardless of the trigger-factors), with high ECP levels it occurs even under slightest trigger-factors.
 Also, the spasm may occur in different parts of the brain, probably depending on where noradrenaline was discharged.

-The same influence may probably be exerted by ECP-relative protein — eosinophil-derived neurotoxin (EDN), which has the properties similar to a large degree to properties of ECP [Gleich G. et al., 1986; Navarro S. et al., 2010].
+The same influence may probably be exerted by ECP-relative proteins — major basic protein (MBP) and especially eosinophil-derived neurotoxin (EDN), which has the properties similar to a large degree to properties of ECP [Gleich G. et al., 1986; Navarro S. et al., 2010].

 Regardless of which mechanism plays the main role here, all of them predispose the occurrence of the cerebral vascular spasms.
-Furthermore, despite the transitory nature of spasms, it seems quite evident that they may lead to encephalopathy in the long term due to neuron death and thickening of vessel walls.
+Furthermore, despite the transitory nature of spasms, it seems quite natural that they may lead to encephalopathy in the long-term due to neuron death and vessel wall thickening.

 Reasons for increase in ECP

-*The section will contain fewer references to literature and more personal observations (considering «forking» of reasons and their individuality), the information may be updated and expanded*
+*The section contains fewer references to literature and more personal observations (considering «forking» of reasons and their individuality), the information may be updated and expanded*

-The reasons for increase in ECP may be quite individual, so finding one reason, relevant for all patients, is not the purpose of this section.
-An increase in ECP may result from a multitude of factors, and they are unfortunately not always evident.
+The reasons for increase in ECP may be quite individual, so finding the only reason, relevant for all the afflicted persons, is not the purpose of this section.
+An increase in ECP may result from a multitude of factors, and unfortunately they are not always evident.

-The following main reasons for an increase in ECP are enumerated most often in literature/on the Internet:
+The following reasons for an increase in ECP are enumerated in literature/on the Internet most often:

 - parasitic invasions;